vfarcic/cncf-demo/manuscript/gitops/README.md

 The desired state is stored in a way that enforces immutability, enforces versioning, and retains a complete version history.
 Usually, Git is used for this.

 3-**Resource Definitions Are Pulled Automatically** Software agents automatically pull the desired state declarations from the source.
-Here ‘software agents' refers to the GitOps tool and, again, the source is usually Git.
+Here 'software agents' refers to the GitOps tool and, again, the source is usually Git.

 4-**The Desired State Is Continuously Reconciled With the Actual State** Software agents (GitOps tools) continuously observe the actual system state and attempt to apply the desired state.